EugeniaSilantjeva/nd00333-capstone/README.md

 verbose | 0
 warm_start | False

 To improve the results, we can use k-fold cross validation, increase the time of the experiment and block some of the estimators that we know are not going to produce good results.
-We can also perform feature selection and ingineering.
+We can also perform feature selection and engineering.

 The `RunDetails` widget: